wikimedia-gadgets/mock-mediawiki/README.md

     "setupFilesAfterEnv": ["mock-mediawiki"]
 ```

 Done!
-All your Jest test will now have access to `mw` and `$` as globals.
+All your Jest tests will now have access to `mw` and `$` as globals.
 This setup works with both CommonJS module format and ESM.

 Jest exposes globally most browser-only globals available via jsdom.
 So if your gadget code includes references to `HTMLSpanElement` or `XMLDocument` et al, they'll just work!